SakshamKapoor2911/MedInsight/README.md

 MedLama is a cloud-native, microservices-based platform for preliminary medical diagnostics.
 It combines:
 - A high-performance Go backend for API gateway, message queue, and infrastructure
 - A Python AI/ML microservice using LangGraph for advanced medical reasoning with self-hosted LLM inference
-- A modern Angular frontend for a structured, scalable user experience
+- A modern Next.js (React) frontend for a structured, scalable user experience
 - **Self-hosted AI inference on GKE using NVIDIA NIM with Gemma 2 for privacy, performance, and cost control**
 - External research capabilities via Perplexity API for accessing current medical literature